dillonyu/clip/README.md

 # Clip

-Clip is a clipboard manager tool currently in development.
+Clip is a free and open source clipboard manager tool written in Python.

-## Installation
+## Features

-Coming Soon!
+- Saves the 10 most recent clipboard entries
+- Copies any saved clipboard entry with a single click
+- Allows deleting of specific entries
+- For long text, expands any saved entry with a button
+- Ability to clear all entries saved
+- Need help?
+The help button brings you to a tutorial

-## Help
+## Help/Tutorial
-Coming Soon!